NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 The user can make benefit of the overlays in any of the following ways:

-- You have too many conda environments eating up his number of files limit
+- You have too many conda environments eating up your number of files limit
 - You have a datset consisting of a large number of small files
 - You would like to share your environments (R,conda,etc) with your collaborators with no installation required.